Building Shopify app extensions

 file.
 Some extensions, such as Admin extensions, already allow you to make requests to your app backend, and don't require this setting.

-Other extension types may not allow for network access.
+Some extension types may not allow external network requests.
 Check Shopify's documentation for the extension type you're working with to see if network access is allowed.

 Using @gadgetinc